asadca4u/Final_Project_Group_Five/README.md

 - Type 1 diabetes happens when the pancreatic beta cells produce either very little insulin or no insulin.
 - Type 2 dibetes happens when body become insulin resistance.

 The common symptoms for Type 1 diabetes are sudden weight loss, Dehydration, delayed healing, blurred vision and Type 2 have similar symptoms or no symptoms at all depends on body reaction.
 [1, 2].
 Type 1 diabetes strikes both kids and adults at any age.There is no cure for Diabetes but it can be managed if it diagnose in early stage.
-Type 1 diabetes can be manged by medication and Type 2 can be manged by health diete, excercise and healthy life style.
+Type 1 diabetes can be managed by medication and Type 2 can be managed by balanced diete, excercise and a healthy life style.

 # Why we have selected "Prediction of Diabetes" topic